mousepawmedia/devdocs/source/guides/staff.rst

 Technical Requirements
 =======================================

+We strongly recommend installing Ubuntu 22.04 or later on your computer.
+If you're using Windows 10 or Windows 11, we recommend installing Ubuntu via the Windows Subsystem for Linux.

+We do support macOS if that's what you use, although we don't fully support it.

-You **must** have Linux, ideally an Ubuntu-based distro (version 20.04 or later), installed on your computer.
-See :doc:`../setup_linux/install` for instructions on installing it.
-If you need help, contact Jason C. McDonald.
+See :doc:`../setup_linux/install` for
+instructions on installing Ubuntu 22.04.
+If you need help, contact your mentor.

-Although we work on Linux, you may access the Staff Network via Windows, macOS, iOS (Apple) mobile devices, Android mobile devices, or BSD-based operating systems if you need to.

 .. _gstaff_security: